sailpoint-oss/python-sdk/sailpoint/beta/docs/PasswordDictionaryApi.md

 Get Password Dictionary

 This gets password dictionary for the organization.
 A token with ORG_ADMIN authority is required to call this API.
+The password dictionary file can contain lines that are: 1. comment lines - the first character is '#', can be 128 Unicode codepoints in length, and are ignored during processing 2. empty lines 3. locale line - the first line that starts with \"locale=\" is considered to be locale line, the rest are treated as normal content lines 4. line containing the password dictionary word - it must start with non-whitespace character and only non-whitespace characters are allowed;         maximum length of the line is 128 Unicode codepoints   Password dictionary file may not contain more than 2,500 lines (not counting whitespace lines, comment lines and locale line).
+Password dict file must contain UTF-8 characters only.  # Sample password text file  ```  # Password dictionary small test file  locale=en_US  # Password dictionary prohibited words  qwerty abcd aaaaa password qazxsws  ```

 ### Example

 * OAuth Authentication (UserContextAuth):
 * OAuth Authentication (UserContextAuth):

 ```python
 import time
 import os